Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

 \subsubsection{Rationalizing the Al and Ca surface segregation behavior}

-To rationalize the strong tendency of Ca to segregate to the Mg surface, as opposed to Al, we consider materials properties like the surface energy or the atomic radii of the involved elements.
+To rationalize the strong tendency of Ca to segregate to the Mg surface, as opposed to Al, we consider materials properties like the surface energies or the atomic radii of the involved elements.
 Looking first at the surface energies of Mg(0001) ($\gamma = 34.7$\,meV/\AA$^2$), Ca(111) ($\gamma = 34.2$\,meV/\AA$^2$~\cite{Wang2014}) and Al(111) ($\gamma = 41.8$\,meV/\AA$^2$~\cite{Marzari2009}) we note, that the surface energies of Mg(0001) and Ca(111) are very similar, while the one of Al is $16$\,\% higher.
 This suggests that Ca segregation to the surface of Mg will be favorable and possibly even decrease the systems surface energy, while the opposite is expected for Al. Indeed, we find that for the relevant low Ca surface coverage structures (including the $1/3$\,ML structure, which is reminiscent of a plane in the Mg$_2$Ca intermetallic) the surface energy is decreased compared to the pristine surface.
 For Al we observe, as expected, the opposite trend.

 The atomic radii of Mg, Ca and Al are 1.60\,{\AA}, 1.98\,{\AA} and 1.43\,{\AA}~\cite{Kittel} respectively, showing that Ca is bigger than Mg, while Al is smaller.
 Consequently, we expect Ca incorporation into the lattice to induce a larger compressive strain, which could be released by segregation to the surface.
 The release of such unfavorable strain energy would make Ca segregation to the surface energetically highly attractive.
 To test this hypothesis, we analyse the relaxation behavior of Ca and Al substituted in the Mg surface at different surface coverages.
 As expected, we find significant outward relaxations for Ca (0.5 - 0.8 {\AA}).
 For Al, much smaller ($\sim$ 0.2 {\AA}) and inward relaxations are observed.
 Thus, Ca can release a large part of the compressive strain it has in the bulk at the surface.
-In contrast, Al, not experiencing large stain in bulk, does not profit from this mechanism.
+In contrast, Al, not experiencing large strain in bulk, does not profit from this mechanism.
+This size-dependent surface segregation phenomenon has also been observed previously.
+For example, alkali atoms heavier than Li are immiscible in the bulk of Al metal due to the size mismatch~\cite{Neugebauer1992}.
+However, they intermix well at the surface where the strain can be relaxed~\cite{Stampfl1994,Stampfl1995,Borg2005}.